FilipKolodziejczyk/FilipKolodziejczyk/README.md

 <h1 align="center">Hi 👋, I'm Filip</h1>
 <h3 align="center">A DevOps Enigneer and computer science undergraduate on Warsaw University of Technology.</h3>

-- 🔭 I’m currently working on **thesis about utiilizing AI in data visualisation**
+- 🔭 I’m currently working on **thesis about using ChatGPT for tabular data analysis (in form of Jupiter Notebook).**

 - 🧑‍💻 Profesionally I work as a DevOps Engineer in [KMD](https://www.kmd.net) in a project where we develop and maintain the infrastructure and CI/CD for Life & Pension application.